 But….you don’t have to limit students to writing equations or expressions.
 Allow students to share their ideas in a variety of ways such as…

 Again, the possibilities are endless here.
-What is great about this number talk is that it encourages students to be extremely flexible in their thinking as they work to discover multiple possibilities.
+What’s great about this number talk is that it encourages students to be extremely flexible in their thinking as they work to discover multiple possibilities.
 So.
 Much.
 Fun!

-Equal to What is a favorite activity in our classrooms.
-While it’s simple to implement, you will get some great conversations going in your classroom.
+Equal to What? is a favorite activity.
+While it’s simple to implement, we are guaranteed to get some great conversations going in our classrooms.

 For this activity simply write an equation with numbers missing on one side of the equation.
-Ask your students to figure out what numbers could go into the vacant lines to make the equation true.
-Challenge your students to come up with more than one way to make the equation true.
-This will really help your students with truly understanding the meaning of the equal sign.
+Then we’ll ask our students to figure out what numbers could go into the vacant lines to make the equation true.
+Challenge students to come up with more than one way to make the equation true.
+This will really help your students truly understand the meaning of the equal sign.

-A numberless word problem is a story problem that is presented without numbers so that students can focus solely on what information they need to solve the problem and what, exactly, students are being asked to solve.
+A numberless word problem is a story problem that is presented without numbers so that students can focus solely on what information they need to solve the problem and what, exactly, they are being asked to solve.
 Use of this strategy helps students truly focus on what, exactly, is going on in the story, opposed to randomly adding the numbers together regardless if it make sense or not.

 Here is an example of a numberless word problem.